ViSTA: Visual Storytelling using Multi-modal Adapters for Text-to-Image Diffusion Models: Related Works

-Unlike auto-regressive methods that rely on long narrative-style text descriptions to guide image generation, subject-consistent generation approaches typically adopt a more structured prompt format, such as ``character description + activity''.
-This format explicitly separates the visual identity of a character from the specific actions or scenes, making it easier for the model to preserve consistency.
+Subject-consistent generation methods typically adopt a more structured prompt format, such as ``character description + activity''.
+This format explicitly separates the character identity from the specific actions or scenes, making it easier for the model to preserve consistency.
 Repetition of the same character description across different prompts, the model reinforces key visual attributes throughout the sequence.
 However, while effective in preserving visual coherence, these methods come with several notable limitations.
-(1) Lack of reference image support: These models do not incorporate reference images, meaning that they cannot generate specific predefined characters based on external visual inputs.
-Instead, they rely solely on textual descriptions, making it difficult to recreate a particular character with fine-grained control over their appearance.
-(2) Limited adaptability to narrative variations: To enforce consistency, the same character prompt must be used across all frames, which restricts the model’s ability to adapt dynamically to evolving narrative descriptions.
+(1) Lack of reference image support: they cannot generate specific predefined characters based on external visual inputs.
+Instead, they rely solely on textual descriptions, making it difficult to recreate a particular character with fine-grained control.
+(2) To enforce consistency, the same character prompt must be used across all frames, which restricts the model’s ability to adapt dynamically to evolving narrative descriptions.
 This limitation is also problematic for complex storylines that involve multiple characters.

 In contrast, we focus on the auto-regressive visual storytelling task, where each image is generated based on a natural language narrative that evolves over time.
 This setting allows for more expressive and flexible storytelling.